v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ## "Low Disk Space" error

-You'll need to free up some storage space by doing one or more of the following:
+You need to free up some storage space by doing one or more of the following actions:

 - Delete some unused spaces.
 Go to **Settings** > **System** > **Spaces**, select a space that you no longer need, and then select **Remove**.
-- Remove some of the holograms that you've placed.
+- Remove some of the holograms that you placed.
 - Delete some pictures and videos from the Photos app.
 - Uninstall some apps from your HoloLens.
 In the **All apps** list, tap and hold the app you want to uninstall, and then select **Uninstall**.